 Version française ici

 Many of our tools, personal items, and even vehicles are powered by lithium-ion batteries.
 These small, compact energy boxes give us mobility and productivity that was unheard of not so long ago.
-But how do they work?
-How do you ensure their durability?
+But how you ensure their durability?
 How do they even work?

-Let's first go back to the distant days of our chemistry courses (no doubt your favorite courses...) and review some definitions:
+Let's now go back to the distant days of our chemistry courses (no doubt your favorite courses...) and review some definitions:

 Atom: essential element of all matter, it is composed of a nucleus (positive) and electrons (negative).
 In its stable state, the charge of the atom is neutral, i.e. the positive charge of the nucleus and the negative charge of the electrons are equivalent.